rejetto/hfs/config.md

     music.domain.com: /music
     image.domain.com: /image
   ```
-- `roots_mandatory` disconnect any request not made with one of the hosts specified in `roots`.
-Default is false.
 - `max_downloads` limit the number of concurrent downloads on the whole server.
 Default is unlimited.
 - `max_downloads_per_ip` limit the number of concurrent downloads for the same IP address.
 Default is unlimited.
 - `max_downloads_per_account` limit the number of concurrent downloads for each account.
 This is enforced only for connections that are logged in, and will override other similar settings.
 Default is unlimited.